 - Diane Radley (chairperson)

-- Buhle Hanise

 - Suresh Kana

+- Christopher Seabrooke (with effect from 31 December 2022).

 The external auditors attend all audit committee meetings and separate meetings may be held with the audit committee to afford the external auditors the opportunity to meet with the audit committee without the presence of management.